 The “Don’t Know” & “Refused” Response Options – Question construction also involves the response option choices made available to the respondent for selection.
 We typically do not express to respondents that the ‘don’t know’ response is an option for most questions; we do, however, record this response should it be offered.
 If a respondent indicates s/he has no opinion because s/he does not know how to respond, the interviewer codes the response as a ‘don’t know’ and proceeds to the next question.
 For questions involving topics that are sensitive or less salient, we oftentimes offer an option that permits respondents to comfortably acknowledge lack of interest or attention, and little or no knowledge or awareness about a topic.
 Again, as explained previously, this option is provided as part of the question presented to respondent.

 The Elon University Poll

-The Elon University Poll is directed by Dr. Jason Husser.
+The Elon University Poll is directed by Dr. Jason Husser and Dr. Kaye Usry.
 The poll is conducted under the auspices of the Center for Public Opinion Polling, which is a constituent part of the Institute of Politics and Public Affairs.
 These academic units are part of Elon College, the College of Arts and Sciences at Elon University, which is led by Dean Gabie Smith.
 The Elon University administration, led by Dr. Connie Book, president of the university, fully supports the Elon University Poll as part of its service commitment to state, regional, and national constituents.

 Being fully funded by Elon University permits the Elon University Poll to operate as the neutral, non-biased resource of information for citizens and political and business leaders; as a result of this generous support, the Elon University poll does not engage in any contract work.
 Elon University students are employed to administer the survey as part of the University’s commitment to civic engagement and experiential learning where “students learn through doing.”